100 Recently Extinct Animals

 Wikimedia Commons

-The reason mammals survived the K/T Extinction was that they were very small, needed very little food, and lived high up in trees--but that doesn't mean every mouse-sized creature since has managed to avoid oblivion.
+Mammals survived the K/T Extinction because they were extremely small, needed very little food, and lived high up in trees—but not every mouse-sized creature has managed to avoid oblivion

 Format